When You Multiply Exponents Do You Add Them

 Scientific Foundations

 The scientific foundation of this rule lies in the properties of real numbers and the associative property of multiplication.
 The associative property states that the way you group factors in a multiplication problem doesn't change the result.
-In other words, (a * b) * c = a * (b * c).
+Put another way, (a * b) * c = a * (b * c).
 This property is what allows us to rearrange and combine the multiplication of the base number.

 The rule also aligns with the broader principles of algebraic manipulation.
-Exponents are a shorthand notation that simplifies the handling of repeated multiplication.
+In practice, exponents are a shorthand notation that simplifies the handling of repeated multiplication.
 The act of adding exponents when multiplying terms with the same base is a direct consequence of how we define and manipulate these notations.
 In more advanced mathematics, this principle extends to complex numbers and functions, maintaining its validity and utility.

 History and Development